 That's right, there are also oral treatments to treat spots on the face, especially those secondary to melasma or pregnancy spots.
 The tranexamic acid is an oral medication that inhibits melanin synthesis and the transfer of pigment to the top layer of the skin.
 Since melasma occurs when skin cells produce too much melanin, this makes tranexamic acid an ideal way to counteract brown spots on the skin.

-Dermatology tip: We normally use tranexamic acid as a second-line treatment in patients with melasma.
-It is also possible to use it during the summer months when strong depigmenting creams should be discontinued.
+Dermatology tip: we normally use tranexamic acid as a second-line treatment in patients with melasma.
+It can also be used during the summer months when strong depigmenting creams should be discontinued.

 I want to remove spots on my face but I don't know where to start.